owulveryck/owulveryck.github.io/content/post/20240612-datacontract-rag.md

 In the world of data management, a **data contract** is a formal representation of a data ins a standard, machine-readable format.
 It allows both humans and computers to understand the capabilities of a dataset without accessing its structure, documentation, or through its database inspection.

-Key Features of a data-contract:
+Key Features of a data contract:

 - Standardization: It provides a standardized way to describe the structure of the data-set.
-- Machine-readable Documentation: Tools can use the data-contract definition to generate interactive data-documentation documentation, client SDKs in various programming languages, or queries from compatibles database tools.
+- Machine-readable Documentation: Tools can use the data contract definition to generate interactive data-documentation documentation, client SDKs in various programming languages, or queries from compatibles database tools.
 - Provides Self-Documentation: The contract itself serves as a source of truth for its capabilities, which can enhance developer experience by providing integrated and always up-to-date documentation.

 Data contracts serve as a safeguard, ensuring that data meets specific criteria before being consumed, thereby increasing the reliability and trustworthiness of data-driven processes.